threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`parent_avatar_to_vehicle`**

-Parent an avatar to a vehicle.
+Parent an avatar to the vehicle.
 Usually you'll want to do this to add a camera to the vehicle.

 ```python